ArpanC6/jenkins-oauth2-smtp-poc/README.md

-# Jenkins OAuth2 SMTP POC
+# Jenkins Email Notifications Using Outlook SMTP with OAuth 2.0

 **GSoC 2026 Proof of Concept**
 **Project:** Jenkins Email Notifications Using Outlook SMTP with OAuth 2.0